7lucckyy/small-apps/README.md

-# Small Apps By Themefisher
+# Mercado Connect Marketplace By Themefisher
-Small Apps is a clean and modern Free responsive app landing-page template for Mobile App.
+Mercado Connect Marketplace is a clean and modern Free responsive app landing-page template for Mobile App.
 Built with Bootstrap 4.x frontend Framework.
 The codebase is well organized, very easy to customize, and SEO optimized.

 <!-- demo -->